British Rail Class 707

-The British Rail Class 707 Desiro City is an electric multiple unit passenger train.
-Siemens Mobility built 30 five-carriage sets.
-Initially leased by South West Trains, its franchise successor South Western Railway began phasing them out of their network.
-Since September 2021, 18 have entered service with Southeastern.
-The remaining 12 are due to be transferred to Southeastern in 2023.
+The British Rail Class 707 is an electric multiple unit passenger train built by Siemens Mobility on its Desiro City platform, and operated in England by Southeastern.
+The units were previously operated by South Western Railway.

 Background

-In September 2014, South West Trains (SWT) announced plans to procure 30 five-car trains to expand its fleet to take advantage of significant infrastructure improvements that would allow the operation of ten-car trains.
+In September 2014, rail franchise operator South West Trains (SWT) announced plans to procure 30 five-car trains to expand its fleet to take advantage of significant infrastructure improvements that would allow the operation of ten-car trains.
 The Class 707 was the second product purchased for use on the British network from the Desiro City range, following the purchase of the Class 700 for Thameslink.
 All are leased from rolling stock company (ROSCO) Angel Trains.